 Oh, and it's worth noting that they have some of the top-rated turkey and target shooting load shells on both Cabela's and Bass Pro Shops.
 Federal Premium's 3rd Degree Turkey load shotgun shells are especially popular for those pursuing big gobblers every spring.

 Hornady has always been traditionally known for quality hunting rounds.
 Their American Whitetail rounds are available in a variety of calibers and give an untold number of deer permanent dirt naps every season.
-If you need any more proof of that, these rounds have 154 five-star reviews on Bass Pro Shops.
+We also like Hornady Customs for whitetail deer, especially in the 350 Legend and 450 Bushmaster configurations for Midwestern states.

 This company isn't really known for shotgun shells with one exception.
 Their Hornady SST shotgun slugs, which have made it possible for deer hunters in shotgun-only states to reach out to ranges they had previously never dreamed of.